aakarsh6636/Bio/README.md

 ## 🌟 About Me

-👩‍💻 I am a frontend web developer with a keen interest in ReactJS.
+👩‍💻 I am a frontend web developer with a keen interest in ReactJS aspiring to become a full-stack web developer.
 Currently learning and exploring the world of front-end Web Development.

 ## 🚀 Skills